Why do our bodies seem to break down and cause problems?

 LOST, UNLESS WE MAKE A CHANGE...

 If we turn to the ancient texts and wisdom traditions, like the Native indigenous cultures, the Vedas of India or the texts of Buddhists for instance, it is stated that even the rocks are full of life.
 Even Christians have Jesus saying in Luke 19:40 – "I tell you," he replied, "if they keep quiet, the stones will cry out."
 There is a rare person in North America that will take a claim like this and seriously look into how it can be the case, and the rest of the world is not far behind in dropping their inquiry as well.

-If our environment is not supportive of the diversity our body requires to survive and thrive then we are more likely to be continually at a loss for access to high-level health, wellness, anti-aging, and deep-seated connection to our reality.
+If our environment is not supportive of the diversity our body requires to survive and thrive then we are more likely to be continually at a loss for access to high-level health, wellness, anti-ageing, and deep-seated connection to our reality.

 THE BODY NEEDS DIVERSITY IN THE ECOSYSTEM

 You are truly a remarkable creature and are entitled to a life of optimum health and wellbeing.
 It is only when we finally understand that we are all part of the intimate network of creatures of our planet, creatures that all need to be living in harmony, that we can claim our place in the circle of life.
 The reasons so many people are not experiencing the levels of health we should be experiencing are many.
 One of the main reasons is the agricultural system.

 In the current scientific model of agriculture, the farmer is led to believe that cutting down the forest, then plowing the remaining areas completely bare, then seeding one kind of plant with petrochemical fertilizers and then spraying them with highly toxic pesticides and herbicides is therefore somehow going to produce the foods we need to nurture our bodies.
 This is not in any way to lay blame on the farmers that are growing these foods.
 They are often simply moving in the direction that the industry dictates with big agricultural companies and boards calling the shots.

 And what’s more, in the natural environment these plants are many times more nutrient dense and are naturally capable of fending off diseases, pests and other plants competing for space.